cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 - `CommunityPoolSpendProposal` details a proposal for use of community funds, together with how many coins are proposed to be spent, and to which recipient account.
 - `ParameterChangeProposal` defines a proposal to change one or more parameters.
-If accepted, the requested parameter change need to be updated.
+If accepted, the requested parameter change is updated automatically by the proposal handler upon conclusion of the voting period.
 - `CancelSoftwareUpgradeProposal` is a gov Content type for cancelling a software upgrade.

 Other modules may expand upon the governance module by implementing their own